COVID-19 vaccines in pregnancy

 Get more information

-Speak to your health care provider if you have questions or would like to discuss if COVID-19 vaccination is right for you.
+Speak to a health care provider if you have questions or would like to discuss if COVID-19 vaccination is right for you.

 You can also contact: